Find Affordable College Courses

 65 Yearly Graduations

-University of Wisconsin - Madison is the 16th most popular school in the nation for students seeking a master's degree in natural resources and conservation.
+University of Wisconsin - Madison is the 16th most popular school in the nation for students seeking a master's degree in natural resources & conservation.
 Roughly 44,600 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,273 per year, while in-state graduate students, on average, pay $10,728 per year.
-For the 2020-2021 academic year, 65 master's degrees were handed out to natural resources and conservation majors at UW - Madison.
-Of these students, 72% were women and 12% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $9,644 per year, while in-state graduate students, on average, pay $10,728 per year.
+During the most recent year for which we have data, 65 people received their master's degree in natural resources & conservation from UW - Madison.
+Of these students, 63% were women and 4% were members of underrepresented racial-ethnic groups.
+University of Wisconsin - Madison natural resources & conservation graduates who receive their master's degree go on to jobs earning a median salary of $54,929.

 #17